-- It is fibrous, dense and connects the skin with the epicranial aponeurosis . - It is rich in blood vessels and nerves.
-Wounds of the scalp bleeds profusely because the torn blood vessels are prevented from contraction and retraction by the closely attached thick fibrous septa.
-The highly tight connective tissue prevents the Margins of the wounded very blood clot is needed to close the entire hole.
+- It is fibrous, dense and connects the skin with the epicranial aponeurosis . - It is rich in blood vessels and nerves. - Wounds of the scalp bleeds profusely because the torn blood vessels are prevented from contraction and retraction by the closely attached thick fibrous septa.

-3- Epicranial anoncurosis and Occipitofronta
+3- Epicranial anoncurosis and Occipitofrontalis muscle

-- A. Epicranial aponeurosis:
+A. Epicranial aponeurosis:

-- It is a flat tendon on the cranial vault.

-- It is adherent to the first and second layers, so they form a unit moving on the pericranium.
+- It is a flat tendon on the cranial vault. - It is adherent to the first and second layers, so they form a unit moving on the pericranium.